#LightLearning: the Language of Light Measurement

 Email us at firstname.lastname@example.org or call 763.205.2412.

 LightBoard Technology is a privately held LED lighting technology development company that focuses on the in-store display marketplace.
 Peter Sussman, who is considered an innovative entrepreneur and a self-made expert in LED lighting solutions for display lighting, founded LightBoard Technologies in 2010.
-The LightBoard Technologies research, marketing, and product development campus is located in Minneapolis, MN, USA.
+The LightBoard Technologies research, marketing, and product development campus is located in Golden Valley, MN, USA.